Galactose oxidase: Reaction

-This reaction is essentially the oxidation of primary alcohol using dioxygen to form the corresponding aldehyde and hydrogen peroxide.
+This reaction is essentially the oxidation of primary alcohol using oxygen to form the corresponding aldehyde and hydrogen peroxide.
 It has been shown that galactose oxidase is also able to catalyze various primary alcohols other than galactose.
 In fact, galactose oxidase catalyzes dihydroxyacetone three times faster than it does to galactose.
 The reaction is regioselective, in that it cannot oxidize secondary alcohol.

 This two-electron oxidation is achieved by the double-redox site: the copper(II) metal center and the free radical, each capable of accepting one electron from the substrate.
 This double-redox center has three accessible oxidation levels.
 In the catalytic cycle of galactose oxidase, the enzyme shuttles between the fully oxidized form and the fully reduced form.
 The semi-oxidized form is the inactive form.

 Catalytic mechanism

 The accepted catalytic mechanism, called the “ping-pong mechanism,” consists of four major stages.
 The first stage is the oxidation of the substrate by the double-redox center.
 After the hydroxyl group of substrate alcohol occupies the solvent coordination site, the hydroxyl group is deprotonated by Tyr495, followed by the release of Tyr495.
 This step makes the alcohol more prone to oxidation.
 The proton on the carbon to which the hydroxyl group used to be attached is then transferred to Tyr272 (serving as the hydrogen acceptor), coupled with the oxidation of the substrate.
 One electron goes to the radical ligand, the other electron goes to the copper(II) center, which is then reduced to copper(I) as a result.
 Meanwhile, Tyr272 radical is also reduced.
 The proton subtraction step is rate determining and stereospecific since only the pro-S hydrogen on the alcohol carbon is removed (supported by studies of its kinetic isotope effect).
 The overall result of stage 1 is the removal of two hydrogen atoms and the removal two electrons from the substrate, of which the order is unclear, however.
 The second stage is the release of oxidized substrate (aldehyde in this case) and the coordination of dioxygen at the substrate coordination site.
 In the third stage, dioxygen is rapidly reduced by copper(I) to form superoxide.
 The superoxide is a reactive species that subtracts the proton and an electron from the Tyr272 and re-forms the tyrosine radical.
 In the fourth stage, the hydroperoxide deprotonates Tyr496 and is released as H_{2}O_{2}.
 Subsequent axial coordination of Tyr496 and equatorial coordination of new substrate molecule to the copper center completes the turnover of the enzyme.